Essential Security Considerations When Setting Up an IPV4 Network in a Pharmaceutical Laboratory

 Secure Wi-Fi Connections

 It is becoming increasingly common in lab environments to enable network access via Wi-Fi.
 While convenient, Wi-Fi access creates additional security risks.
-One of the ways you can mitigate these risks is by implementing MAC address filtering, thereby restricting Wi-Fi access to devices that have been authorised and validated.
+One of the ways you can mitigate these risks is by implementing MAC address filtering, thereby restricting Wi-Fi access to devices that have been authorized and validated.

 Consider Carefully Your Use of Remote Desktop

 Remote Desktop is a very useful tool in a range of situations, including in IT and lab equipment support.
 However, Remote Desktop creates security risks.
-As these risks cannot be eliminated, the best approach from a security standpoint is to not use Remote Desktop.
+As these risks cannot be eliminated, the best approach from a security standpoint is not to use Remote Desktop.

 In situations where you have to use Remote Desktop, you can reduce the risk it poses by enabling Network Level Authentication and tightly restricting the users who have access.